chew-z/Send2Instapaper/README.md

 ## Installation:

 - download and unzip
-- move send3instapaper.py to wherever you keep your scripts
+- move send3instapaper.py  [together with resources folder] to wherever you keep your scripts
-- clik on 'Send 2 Instapaper.workflow' and add to Automator
+- clik on 'Send 2 Instapaper.workflow' and add the workflow to Automator
 - edit 'Run Shell Script' action in Automator and give it correct location of send3instapaper.py script
 - add your Instapaper username (email) and password to keychain like this